BechirAhmed/bit-flip/README.md

 * Open up Android Studios

-* click on File/New/Import Project... and select bit-flip from the desktop folder
+* click on 'open existing android project' and select bitflip

 ## Technologies Used